Ansha25/sql-data-warehouse-project/README.md

 3. **Purpose**:
    - The bronze layer serves as a foundational stage, preserving the raw state of the data for further processing in the silver and gold layer

+## Building Silver Layer (Data Transformation)
+The silver layer is the next stage in the data pipeline where data from the bronze layer is transformed and cleansed to ensure consistency and usability.
+The focus here is on data standardization, enrichment, and the application of business rules to prepare the data for analytical and operational purposes.

+1. **Data Preparation**:
+   - Data from the bronze layer is ingested, and any existing data in the silver layer tables is truncated to maintain the integrity and freshness of the processed data.
+   - Stored procedures are used for bulk transformations, applying rules and mappings as needed.

+2. **Transformations and Business Rules**:
+   - **Standardization**: Column values are standardized (e.g., trimming strings, converting case, replacing invalid values).
+   - **Data Enrichment**: Business-specific mappings are applied (e.g., converting marital status codes, deriving product categories, and standardizing gender or country names).
+   - **Handling Nulls and Defaults**: Missing values are replaced with meaningful defaults, and invalid entries are adjusted as per defined logic.
+   - **Date Formatting**: Dates are validated and formatted to ensure consistency.
+   - **Deduplication**: Duplicate records are removed to retain only the most recent entries using ranking logic (`ROW_NUMBER`).

+3. **Output**:
+   - The resulting tables in the silver layer contain cleansed, deduplicated, and enriched data that is ready for further aggregation and analysis in the gold layer.

+4. **Purpose**:
+   - The silver layer bridges raw data (bronze) and business-aligned data (gold), ensuring that processed data is both accurate and reliable.